ARCHIVED-mean-stack/session-8/README.md

 console.log('Listening on port 3001...');
 ```

-We're requiring the Mongoose module which will communicate with Mongo for us.
-The mongoUri is a location to the Mongo DB that Mongoose will create if there is not one there already.
-We added an error handler there to help debug issues connecting to Mongo collections.
-We also configured Express to parse requests' bodies (we'll use that for POST requests).
-Lastly, we require the pirate model which we'll make next.
+- We're requiring the Mongoose module which will communicate with Mongo for us.

+- The mongoUri is a location to the Mongo DB that Mongoose will create if there is not one there already.

+- We added an error handler there to help debug issues connecting to Mongo collections.

+- We configured Express to parse requests' bodies (we'll use that for POST requests).

+- Lastly, we require the pirate model which we'll make next.

 ###Define Data Models